- Undergraduate Program

+Graduate-level undergraduate excess credits can be used in combination with up to nine shared credits for the combined degree but the sum of the dual-counted and graduate-level undergraduate excess credits may not exceed 12 credits.
 All other graduate courses to be used for the MS must be taken after the award of the BS.

 The student's primary degree objective will remain the BS until the BS is awarded.
 The MS will be the student's secondary degree objective from the time the student is accepted as an MS student by the Graduate School until the award of the BS.
 During this period commonly referred to as the combined year, the student must take at least one three-credit graduate course each semester.

 Fall start of BS/MS Degree Program – apply April 1st - May 1st

 Spring start of BS/MS Degree Program – apply November 1st - December 1st

 Students who apply should have a GPA of at least 3.5 in CS coursework and a cumulative GPA of at least 3.0.
 A student should apply for the BS/MS program in their 5th or 6th undergraduate semester (approximately Junior year).
 The student's application to the BS/MS program will then be reviewed after the student's plan of study shows the completion of at least 100 of the 120 credits required for the BS.

 - Complete a term-by-term plan of study to include all remaining courses for both BS and MS

 degrees.
 Your Undergraduate Advisor must review and approve the remaining BS degree requirements.